phonedotcom/API-SDK-ruby/docs/DevicesApi.md

 # **replace_account_device**
 > DeviceFull replace_account_device(account_id, device_id, opts)

+Update the details of an individual VoIP device.

-Update the settings for an individual VoIP device
+Update the details of an individual VoIP device.
+See Devices for more detail.

 ### Example
 ```ruby